Dear Members & Friends

 “To assist Racial Harmony to provide services and programs to promote the understanding, cooperation and communication among all races and ethnic groups for the betterment of our community, our children and our future.”

-The Center for Racial Harmony proudly announces Sierra Misselhorn as the winner of its 2022 $1,000 scholarship award.
-Sierra is a graduating senior from Althoff Catholic High School in Belleville, IL.
+The Center for Racial Harmony proudly announces Myles McGee as the winner of its $1000 2023 scholarship award.

 Each year, Racial Harmony, an organization dedicated to promoting understanding, cooperation, and communication among all races and ethnic groups, holds an annual Gathering in February.
 The primary function of the Racial Harmony Gathering is to honor students who have promoted goodwill and respect and have sought peaceful ways to resolve differences.